-Patrick F. Campos is an independent critic whose works have been published as book chapters in anthologies such as A Philippine Film Reader: History and Criticism (2014) and Global Makeover: Media and Culture in Asia (2008), and as articles in journals such as Kritika Kultura, Daluyan, Philippine Humanities Review , and Situations.
+As a film scholar, he has authored The End of National Cinema: Filipino Film at the Turn of the Century (2016), a finalist at the National Book Awards for Best Book on Art.
+He is also co-author/editor of Communication and Media Theories (2014) and co-editor of the Media and Communication Book Series of UP Press.
+His other scholarly works have been published as book chapters in anthologies such as Direk: Essays on Filipino Filmmakers (2018), A Philippine Film Reader: History and Criticism (2014), and Global Makeover: Media and Culture in Asia (2008), and as articles in journals like Kritika Kultura, Daluyan, Philippine Humanities Review, Philippine Studies, and Situations.

-As an advocate of media literacy education, he conducts media and film literacy workshops throughout the country.
-With the same advocacy, he has served as workshop director of the UP Film Center and a representative of the education sector in the cinema committee of the National Commission for Culture and the Arts (NCCA).
-He has also authored a book on media and information literacy for senior high school students entitled From Cave to Cloud (2016).
+As a communication educator and advocate of media literacy education, he conducts media and film literacy workshops throughout the country.
+With the same advocacy, he has served as workshop director for the UP Film Center and the UPCMC and as representative of the education sector in the cinema committee of the National Commission for Culture and the Arts (NCCA).
+He has also authored books on communication and media and information, namely From Cave to Cloud (2016) and Creating Communities (2018).

-He was a fellow of the J. Elizalde Navarro National Workshop on Arts Criticism, University of Sto.
-Tomas, and the Kritika National Workshop on Art and Cultural Criticism, Bienvenido N. Santos Creative Writing Center, De La Salle University, and a visiting fellow at the University of Shizuoka, Japan.
-He is also a research associate of the Dynamics of Religion in Southeast Asia (DORISEA) Research Network, Germany, a Philippine representative to the Association for Southeast Asian Cinemas (ASEAC), and a co-organizer for ASEAC's biennial conference.
+He was a fellow of the J. Elizalde Navarro National Workshop on Arts Criticism and the Kritika National Workshop on Art and Cultural Criticism and a visiting professor at the University of Shizuoka, Japan.
+He is a research associate at the Dynamics of Religion in Southeast Asia (DORISEA) Research Network, Germany, a Philippine representative to the Association for Southeast Asian Cinemas (ASEAC), and a co-organizer for ASEAC's biennial conference.